Jean-Jacques Rousseau: Political theory

 According to Rousseau, the original forms of government to emerge - monarchy, aristocracy, and democracy - were all products of the differing levels of inequality in their societies.
 However, they would always end up with ever worse levels of inequality, until a revolution would have overthrown it and new leaders would have emerged with further extremes of injustice.
 Nevertheless, the human capacity for self-improvement remained.
 As the problems of humanity were the product of political choice, they could also be improved by a better political system.

 The Social Contract outlines the basis for a legitimate political order within a framework of classical republicanism.
 Published in 1762, it became one of the most influential works of political philosophy in the Western tradition.
 It developed some of the ideas mentioned in an earlier work, the article Économie Politique (Discourse on Political Economy), featured in Diderot's Encyclopédie.
 In the book, Rousseau sketched the image of a new political system for regaining human freedom.

 Rousseau claimed that the state of nature was a primitive condition without law or morality, which human beings left for the benefits and necessity of cooperation.
 As society developed, the division of labor and private property required the human race to adopt institutions of law.
 In the degenerate phase of society, man is prone to be in frequent competition with his fellow men while also becoming increasingly dependent on them.
 This double pressure threatens both his survival and his freedom.

-According to Rousseau, by joining together into civil society through the social contract and abandoning their claims of natural right, individuals can both preserve themselves and remain free.
+According to Rousseau, by joining into civil society through the social contract and abandoning their claims of natural right, individuals can both preserve themselves and remain free.
 This is because submission to the authority of the general will of the people as a whole guarantees individuals against being subordinated to the wills of others and also ensures that they obey themselves because they are, collectively, the authors of the law.

 Although Rousseau argues that sovereignty (or the power to make the laws) should be in the hands of the people, he also makes a sharp distinction between the sovereign and the government.
 The government is composed of magistrates, charged with implementing and enforcing the general will.
 The "sovereign" is the rule of law, ideally decided on by direct democracy in an assembly.